santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

-For any queries regarding the model fitting or any updates, please contact me here: `santanuicsp@gmail.com`
+For any queries regarding data fitting, fits file updates, or any fits file with specific sweet spot of parameters, please contact me here: `santanuicsp@gmail.com`